kayaoguzhan2/Second-Order-Perturbation-Virtual-Excitations-of-Lithium-Atom-Iteration-Script/README.md

 ## Computational Approach

-This computational approach executes a double numerical integration across the entire spatial domain (from zero to infinity, `np.inf`), dynamically adjusting its mathematical step size.
+This computational approach executes a double numerical integration across the entire spatial domain (from zero to infinity, `np.inf`), dynamically adjusting its mathematical step size to ensure a better precision.
 Consequently, it achieves high precision and accurately models complex quantum mechanical behaviors.
 These include effectively capturing the diffuse exponential tails of higher virtual states (such as the $6s$ orbital) alongside the highly concentrated probability density peak of the $1s$ core electron.

 ## Mathematical Variables